pablovicken/pablovicken/README.md

 -  Hi, I’m Pablo Vicken
 -  I’m interested in aprender e evoluir.
--  I’m currently learning Cyber Segurança
+-  I’m currently student Cyber Segurança
 -  I’m looking to collaborate on com a segurança e privacidade
 -  How to reach me: Linkedin Pablo Vicken